-Shivasamudram Waterfalls or Shivanasamudra Falls.
+Shivasamudram Waterfalls or Shivanasamudra Falls

 At the waterfalls, in front of the beautiful view of the twin waterfalls, there was this huge garbage lying around.
 Looks like it has never been cleaned and every visiting tourist has contributed to it.
-There were only small tea stalls available and only eatables that you could get there were Cold drinks, Nariyal Pani and few snacks.
+There were only small tea stalls available and the only eatables that you could get there were Cold drinks, Nariyal Pani, and a few snacks.
 It can be a good place to sit and have your meals while admiring the natural beauty around.
-But then someone has to be enterprising enough to set up small restaurant there.
+But then someone has to be enterprising enough to set up a small restaurant there.

 There was a trekking trail available to go down and see the mighty waterfalls from there.
 Due to some work going on there, we were not allowed to take that route.
 But soon enough we managed to figure out the way to the other side of the falls, i.e. the stream from where the water was coming.
-It was stream interspersed with lots of rocks and a provided a good view.
-Looked like an inviting place to go and sit with you feet playing with the water.
+It was a stream interspersed with lots of rocks and provided a good view.
+Looked like an inviting place to go and sit with your feet playing with the water.

 After a small trek (if I may call it so), we reached the other part of the falls.
-At one point in time I was almost on the tip where the falls started.
+At one point in time, I was almost on the tip where the falls started.
 The sound of falling water with its roar can be the best music that you ever hear.
-I enjoyed it for sometime and then ventured a bit around that area.
+I enjoyed it for some time and then ventured a bit around that area.
 Shweta and Reshmi did not cross the stream and were on the other side taking pictures from there.
 I missed not carrying my camera to the fall, but then I am sure I don’t need a camera to remember that music and that view.

 By 12 noon, we were done with that part and we decided to go and see Bheemeshwari also.
 As it was almost on the way.
 I had heard a lot about this river fishing camp.
 The ride to Bheemeshwari was amazing with almost no traffic around.

-We drove back via another route which was slightly better as far as road was concerned.
-Every now and then we drove over Jowar crop spread over the road for trashing.
+We drove back via another route which was slightly better as far as the road was concerned.
+Every now and then we drove over Jowar crops spread over the road for trashing.
 It was annoying at times.
 The ride through a small valley was scenic.
 As soon as we hit the main road to drive back to Bangalore, we kept scouting for any food joint open, as most of us were feeling hungry.
-But looks like all of them were celebrating Sunday and we had to wait till we hit back to city and then had our lunch.
+But looks like all of them were celebrating Sunday and we had to wait till we hit back to the city and then had our lunch.